ninoseki/sbom-workshop/docs/challenges/notes.md

 # Notes on the hands-on challenges

-- `sbom_workshop/` already has a scaffold to build CycloneDX SBOM
+- `sbom_workshop/` already has a scaffold for building CycloneDX SBOM
 - A challenge is implementing a function incomplete
 - An implementation of a challenge is testable by `pytest`
 - You will be able to create SBOM by the CLI tool (`sbom-workshop-cli`) after finishing the challenges